 edits.
 This target runs a local webserver at http://localhost:8000 which serves

 the HTML documentation and watches the documentation sources for changes to

 rebuild automatically.
-When you finished your edits it is a good idea to run
+When you have finished your edits it is a good idea to

 make linkcheck to verify all links in the documentation.
 Note that this